emqx/cloud-docs/en_US/connect_to_deployments/nodejs_sdk.md

-# Connect to deployments with Node.js SDK
+# Connect to Deployments with Node.js SDK

 In this tutorial, you will learn how to use Node.js **MQTT.js** client to connect to EMQ X Cloud deployment.